 Almost all toothpaste at the dollar store (or other bargain areas) is mint-based or mint-scented types that will send pests running.
 Ever notice how almost all mint plants can grow unbothered by most pests?
 It’s because almost all animals hate the scent of mint, which is actually released due to trauma caused to the plant.

-For most animals, the scent of mint that so many of us love so much is like rubbing a habanero pepper all over their face.
+For most animals, the scent of mint so many of us love so much is like rubbing a habanero pepper all over their face.
 It stings, the taste isn’t something that they desire, and it’s so much more effort than they want to put out when your cabbage is usually just inches away and starting to wilt in this heat, anyway.

 That said, mint toothpaste probably won’t drive away rabbits or mice, simply because they have gotten so used to dealing with human contraptions that those scents no longer bother them.